peng-yiwen/WiCleanData/README.md

 ## Refining Pipeline

 The automatic cleaning pipeline runs in three stages: taxonomy cleaning, constraints cleaning and finally facts cleaning.
-All data and intermediate outputs are stored in the [`data/`](data/) folder.
+All data and intermediate outputs are stored in the [`data/`](data/) folder (see the local README for details).
 To reproduce the results, run the following stages in order.
 Each stage consumes outputs from the previous one.

 ```bash